 - A Phase I Study of Ibrutinib plus Rituximab, Ifosfamide, Carboplatin, and Etoposide (R-ICE) in Patients with Recurrent or Persistent Diffuse Large B-Cell Lymphoma

-- A Phase I Study of Nivolumab (BMS-936558) in Patients with Relapsed or Refractory Hematologic Cancers
+- A Phase I Study of Nivolumab (BMS-936558) Immunotherapy in Patients with Relapsed or Refractory Hematologic Cancers

-- A Phase Ib Study of Urelumab Given with Rituximab in Patients with Recurrent or Persistent Non-Hodgkin Lymphoma or Chronic Lymphocytic Leukemia
+- A Phase I/II Study of Brentuximab Vedotin plus Nivolumab Immunotherapy in Patients with Recurrent or Persistent Hodgkin Lymphoma

 - A Phase Ib/II Study of Mocetinostat plus Brentuximab Vedotin in Patients with Recurrent or Persistent Hodgkin Lymphoma